-The CMEs and the Quality and Lean Manager are responsible for reviewing nonconformities, determining the causes, evaluating the need for action to ensure that nonconformities do not recur.
+Quality and Lean Manager is responsible for reviewing nonconformities, determining the causes, evaluating the need for action to ensure that nonconformities do not recur.
 Corrective and preventive actions shall be undertaken if the management regards it necessary.

 The employees shall be informed about all discrepancies that are followed by preventive measures, e.g. in an announcement.
-When the incident or hazard is detected, the H&S Specialist with the Customer Relations Manager or Key Account Engineers shall take all appropriate actions to eliminate the detected situation.
-In that case, the method of conduct depends on the arrangement between the H&S Specialist, the Customer relations Manager, Key Account Engineers.
+When the incident or hazard is detected, the H&S Specialist with Key Account Engineers shall take all appropriate actions to eliminate the detected situation.
+In that case, the method of conduct depends on the arrangement between the H&S Specialist and Key Account Engineers.

 The Technical Responsible Person shall be informed every time about these situations.
 In case of problems on site, the customer shall also be involved.

 The report of the incident or hazard is prepared by the employee who noticed the problem.
-Alternatively, this may be carried out by the H&S Specialist or the Customer Relations Manager, Key Account Engineers or another person to whom responsibility for this has been delegated.
+Alternatively, this may be carried out by the H&S Specialist, Key Account Engineers or another person to whom responsibility for this has been delegated.
 The Technical Responsible Person shall always be informed.

 The report shall be submitted to the Quality and Lean Manager.
-The Quality and Lean Manager shall inform the top management and the Technical Responsible Person about those contents of the report, which he/she finds relevant.
+The Quality and Lean Manager shall inform the management and the Technical Responsible Person about those contents of the report, which he/she finds relevant.

-The reports of incidents or hazards shall be archived in the Integrated Management System-portfolio and serve for the review of the Integrated Management System by the management.
+The reports of incidents or hazards shall be archived in the Integrated Management Systemportfolio and serve for the review of the Integrated Management System by the management.
 For statistical purposes, we use the following definitions: First Aid Case (FAC) - A work related minor injury or illness which can be treated by a first aider or equivalent, and does not require a professional physician or paramedic.